 The stories are written on an early fourth grade reading level.
-They could easily be adapted for younger students with the teacher reading the stories orally.
 The photos in this book were taken at Plimoth Plantation while I was on vacation.

 After reading the book, students will play a game with comprehension questions related to the stories.
 Students move around the board game while answering inference questions including cause/effect, problem/solution, importance of setting, etc. covering several Common Core Standards.